Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - merged sigma functions onto main
 - peer programmed with Pranjal on process function
 - completed ch and maj functions

+###

+- peer programmed with Pranjal on finishing process function & debugging (at this point, working on separate branches is less conducive to workflow)